wovo/cv/readme.md

 of the HBO-ICT institute, where
 I am overall responsible for the 1.5 years of TI curriculum.
-I coach and guide colleagues, create course material, give lectures, guide and supervise students, and run the lab.
+I coach and guide colleagues, create course material, give lectures, and guide and supervise students.

+I initiated and manage the lab, which is the place where lecturers, freshmen and senior students meet and work on projects.
+I started the

 My specialization is programming small embedded (micro-controllers) systems in C++.

 </td></tr>

 </tbody></table>